 If you are beginning your search for an Inca Trail tour operator, this list is a good place to start.
 There are more than 150 licensed Inca Trail operators in Peru with new agencies springing up each year.
 This list includes some of the most well-established and reputable Peru-based companies.
 The agencies featured here also offer alternative treks to Machu Picchu as well as other treks and tours in the Sacred Valley.

 The list takes a variety of recommendations into account including Machu Picchu tour companies that are featured regularly in the latest Peru travel guidebooks, review sites, travel forums, as well as some personal insight.
-For a more comprehensive guide to planning a trip to the Inca citadel, read our tips for picking a Machu Picchu tour.

 01 of 11

 Since its foundation in 1975, Explorandes has received plaudits for both its commitment to responsible tourism as a Rainforest Alliance-certified tour operator and certification for its environmental management system.